bonolo1/expense-tracker-app/README.md

 1. Go to Docker Playground at the following link and enter "Start": https://labs.play-with-docker.com/.

-In the terminal, enter the following
+2. Add a new instance.

+3. Enter the following command in the terminal:

 ```
 docker run -d -p 8000:8000 bonolor/expense-tracker-app
 ```

-2. Select the "8000" port link next to "Open Port".
+4. Select the "8000" port link next to "Open Port".

 **Stop Running**

-To stop running the application, obtain the container id:
+To stop running the application both when using Docker Playground and Docker on your desktop, obtain the container id by running the following command:

 ```
 docker ps -a